mike99mac/minimy-mike99mac/README.md

 ### Wiki skill

 The Wiki skill is a fallback skill.
 As such it does not have a vocabulary

-## More documentation

-There is more documentation, by the original author Ken Smith, here: https://github.com/ken-mycroft/minimy/tree/main/doc

 # Local Speech to Text <a name="localstt"></a>
 In late 2024 there was work done on running Speech to Text (STT) locally.